 Overall, the price of visiting Finland can be broken down into a few different categories to suit all types of travelers.
 Budget travelers should expect to spend about $130 US dollars each day in Finland.

 Whereas a traveler with a mid-range budget should be prepared to spend up to $275 US dollars per day.
 Luxury vacations to Finland cost a lot, and you could easily spend hundreds of thousands of dollars per day.

 How to Get Around

-A faster way to travel, but one that costs a little more is by using the train system.
+A faster way to travel, though one that costs a little more is by using the train system.
 Most train tickets will cost $40-$65 US dollars for a trip.
-The trains run through many parts of Finland and some even connect you to the neighboring countries.
+The trains run through many parts of Finland, and some even connect you to the neighboring countries.

-Finally, the local transportation in major cities is often affordable and functional.
-Local buses normally cost less than $4 US dollars per ride and bicycles can be rented for about $20 US dollars per day.
+Finally, local transportation in major cities is often affordable and functional.
+Local buses normally cost less than $4 US dollars per ride, and bicycles can be rented for about $20 US dollars per day.

 Top Cities to Visit

 Helsinki is by far the most visited city in Finland, but there are a lot of other urban centers worth exploring too.
 Travelers can hop all over the country to experience the differences in culture and landscapes as they head to the coast or interior of Finland.
 Here are Finland’s top city destinations.